2007 Balearic regional election

-A regional election was held in the Balearic Islands on Sunday, 27 May 2007, to elect the 7th Parliament of the autonomous community.
+A regional election was held in the Balearic Islands on 27 May 2007 to elect the 7th Parliament of the autonomous community.
 All 59 seats in the Parliament were up for election.
-It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain.

 On 1 March 2007, the reform of the Statute of Autonomy of the Balearic Islands came into effect.
-Among other changes, it gave more autonomy to every Island Council, with the creation of the Island Council of Formentera—formerly the Island Council of Ibiza and Formentera covered both islands—, composed by the municipal councillors elected in the Formentera municipal election.
+Among other changes, it gave more autonomy to every Island Council, with the creation of the Island Council of Formentera (formerly the Island Council of Ibiza and Formentera covered both islands), composed by the municipal councillors elected in the Formentera municipal election.
 This meant that to elect the island councillors a separate election was held for the first time.
 Since then, the regional election in every district was used to determine the councillors.
 The number of seats was the same as before—33 for Mallorca, 13 for Menorca and 13 for Ibiza.
-The voters had therefore an extra blue ballot to vote for each Island Council, different from the salmon ballot existing for the regional election.

 Overview

+Under the 2007 Statute of Autonomy, the Parliament of the Balearic Islands was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Parliament of the Balearic Islands expired four years after the date of its previous election.
+Amendments earlier in 2007 abolished fixed-term elections, instead allowing the term of the Parliament to expire after an early dissolution.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Gazette of the Balearic Islands (BOIB), with election day taking place 54 days after the decree's publication.
+The previous election was held on 25 May 2003, which meant that the chamber's term would have expired on 25 May 2007.
+The election decree was required to be published in the BOIB no later than 1 May 2007, setting the latest possible date for election day on 24 June 2007.

+The regional president was granted the prerogative to dissolve the Parliament of the Balearic Islands at any given time and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year after a previous one under this procedure.
+In the event of an investiture process failing to elect a regional president within a 60-day period from the first ballot, the Parliament was to be automatically dissolved and a fresh election called.

+The Parliament of the Balearic Islands was officially dissolved on 2 April 2007 with the publication of the corresponding decree in the BOIB, setting election day for 27 May.